 This is also the time to come if you are on a serious budget and need to take advantage of the low season prices.
 Traveling does not have to empty out your bank account.

-Not to mention that the lack of crowds is nice!
-There are some trade-offs for coming during the low season, but there are some definite benefits too.
+The lack of crowds makes it the best season to visit Iceland on a budget!
+There are some trade-offs for coming during the off-season in Iceland, but there are some definite benefits too.
 This is actually our favorite time to go!

 As we said above, the best time to visit Iceland depends on your Iceland priorities!